zhizhizhizhizhi/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to start self-testing.
-2. ForgetfulNUS displays a german word.
+2. ForgetfulNUS displays a German word.
-3. User inputs the corresponding english translation.
+3. User inputs the corresponding English translation.
 4. ForgetfulNUS displays the results of User's answer.

     Steps 2-4 are repeated until there are no more words to be tested.